 This waiver, which often disclaims a host of non-direct damages including indirect, consequential, incidental, punitive, and special, limits the indemnifying party's liability to certain actual and direct damages and reduces the amount the party may otherwise be liable to pay.
-For definitions of certain of these damages, see Practice Note, Damages for Breach of Commercial Contracts (W-012-6210).
-For a sample waiver of incidental and consequential damages, see Standard Clauses, General Contract Clauses: Limitation of Liability (GA) (W-000-1148).
+For definitions of certain of these damages, see Practice Note, Loan Agreement: Expenses and Indemnification: Waiver of Consequential Damages, Etc..
+For a sample waiver of incidental and consequential damages, see Standard Clauses, General Contract Clauses: Limitation of Liability (GA).

 When drafting and negotiating an indemnification provision, parties should understand whether and how this type of waiver impacts the indemnification provision.
-For example, if the indemnity for third-party claims is not excluded from the waiver, the indemnifying party generally is not required to pay for indirect and consequential damages stemming from third-party claims even though these damages are caused by its own bad acts.
-If parties intend for the indemnity to cover all liabilities (including indirect and consequential damages) arising from third-party claims, then the parties should exclude indemnification for thirdparty claims from the waiver.
+For example, if the indemnity for third-party claims is not excluded from the waiver, the indemnifying party is not required to pay for indirect and consequential damages stemming from third-party claims even though these damages are caused by its own bad acts (see, for example, Silverpop Systems, Inc. v.
+Leading Market Technologies, Inc., 641 Fed.
+App'x.
+849, 855-58 (11th Cir.
+2016)).
+If parties intended for the indemnity to cover all liabilities stemming from third-party claims (including consequential and so on), then the parties should exclude indemnification from the waiver, at least to the extent that it relates to third-party claims.